 - Closer cooperation with the academic community

+In 2020, the Federal Chancellery and the cantons have produced a joint final report on the redesign and relaunch of e-voting trials.
 In the first stage of the redesign, the legislation on e-voting has been revised.
 The partially revised Ordinance on Political Rights (PoRO) and the totally revised Federal Chancellery Ordinance on Electronic Voting (OEV) came into force on 1 July 2022 (see Federal legislation).

 Media releases